 A more detailed examination of wrack will reveal another interesting group of fungi, species of the genus Corollospora, a member of the ascomycete family Halosphaeriaceae.
 These species are able to wait on the beach for the arrival of wrack by attaching themselves securely to sand grains and by releasing spores that are provided with bristle-like appendages that keep them suspended in sea foam.
-The picture above left is a highly maginified view of some sand grains from a beach.
+The picture at far left is a highly maginified view of some sand grains from a beach.
 The round black objects stuck to the sand grains are perithecia within which the Corollospora produces its spores.
-Above right are two such spores showing the "hula skirt" of appendages.
+The right panel shows two such spores showing the "hula skirt" of appendages.

 Like wrack, dung is a nutrient-rich material that suddenly makes its appearance and becomes rapidly colonized by those fungi able to digest it.
 Unlike wrack, dung supports a vast array of fungi, each highly adpted to finding and colonizing it.
 There are several ways that this is accomplished, ways that may involve very complex steps.
 The pictures below illustrate two of these.

 The first two photos are of Coprinellus pusillulus, a mushroom, and Cheilymenia coprinaria, a cup fungus.
 Both are common on deer and moose dung in our region and both colonize it by getting their spores into the gastrointestinal tract of the animal.
 They do this by releasing their spores into the air so that they will float a short distance away from the dung and stick to a blade of grass or other vegetation.
 Later, when the animal eats the grass, the spore will be ingested and pass through the gut to be deposited in a new pile of dung.
 In order to do this the fungus must have spores with several important attributes: 1) they must be be forcibly released from the fruiting body, 2) they must be heavy enough that they do not float off to a place where moose don't live, 3) they must be sticky enough that they adhere to the grass and not wash off in the rain, and 4) they must resist germinating until they have passed through the animal.